+Student loans are commonly used financing options that are available to both residential and part-time online applicants, and require a minimum enrollment of 6 credits per term in a degree-granting program.
 Please note these pages provide information about both federal and supplemental (private) student loans, credit, and debt counseling.
-Some of the links will take you to other sites outside of the HGSE Financial Aid Office.
-The HGSE Financial Aid Office is not responsible for the contents of any external sites.
+Some links will take you to sites outside of the HGSE Financial Aid Office.
+The HGSE Financial Aid Office is not responsible for the content of any external sites.

 The Harvard Graduate School of Education, like all of Harvard University, participates in the Federal Direct Loan Program offered through the U.S. Department of Education.
 The only lender we list is Direct Lending, however you are free to research and borrow from any lender.